Marksman feared ‘one or many’ officers could be killed in Kaba stop, court told - NewsBreak

 Moments before, Mr Kaba had tried to get away by driving forward and then reversing into a police car which had blocked him in, jurors have heard.

-Police had been looking for the Audi after its registration was linked to reports of gunshots in Brixton , south London the night before, the Old Bailey was told.
+Police had been looking for the Audi after its registration was linked to reports of gunshots in Brixton, south London the night before, the Old Bailey has heard.

-On Thursday, the jury was shown dash cam footage from three police cars of the Audi as Chris Kaba was followed driving through back streets.

-Jurors were also shown body-worn video from various officers and a graphic reconstruction of the “enforced stop with extraction”.
+On Thursday, jurors were shown body-worn video from various officers and a graphic reconstruction of the “enforced stop with extraction”.

 After the shooting, Blake provided an account of the incident, claiming he opened fire because he feared there was an “imminent threat”.